 The IJB's strategic commissioning plan sets out how they will plan and deliver services for Angus over the medium term, using the integrated budget under their control.
-Stakeholders must be fully engaged in the preparation, publication and review of the strategic commissioning plan, in order to establish a meaningful co-production approach, to enable the IJB to deliver the national outcomes for health and wellbeing and achieve the integration delivery principles set out I the Act.
+Stakeholders must be fully engaged in the preparation, publication and review of the strategic commissioning plan, in order to establish a meaningful co-production approach, to enable the IJB to deliver the national outcomes for health and wellbeing and achieve the integration delivery principles set out in the Act.

 The IJB requires to direct Angus Council and/or NHS Tayside on how the delegated functions are to be delivered to action their strategic plan.
 This includes identifying what funding will be available for the delivery of those functions and how services will operate and change to deliver the Integration Delivery Principles and national health and wellbeing outcomes.
 Written Directions are legally binding and are the mechanism used by an IJB to issue those instructions.
 Directions are legally binding and must be implemented by the Council and the NHS.
-Updated Guidance on Directions was produced by the Scottish Government in March 2020.
+Updated Guidance on Directions was produced by the Scottish Government in January 2020.

-Directions are also the means by which a record is maintained of which body decided what, who is responsible and which body should be audited whether in financial or decision-making terms.
+A Direction must be issued whenever there is an action asked of Angus Council and/or NHS Tayside.
+Directions are the means by which a record is maintained of the decisions of the Integration Joint Board who is responsible for taking those decisions forward and which body will be required to provide assurance to the IJB on the delivery of the directions and the performance of services.
 A direction must be given in respect of every function that is delegated.
-This includes each IJB providing Directions in relation to those functions associated with Lead Partner services which may be coordinated by the Chief Officer of another IJB in Tayside, functions relating to acute inpatient services and function associated with inpatient mental health, learning disability and drug and alcohol services which are operationally managed by other Senior Managers in NHS Tayside.
+This includes each IJB in Tayside providing Directions in relation to:

+- those functions associated with Lead Partner services which may be coordinated by the Chief Officer of another IJB in Tayside, - functions relating to acute inpatient services and; - functions associated with inpatient adult mental health, learning disability and drug and alcohol services which are operationally managed by other Senior Managers in NHS Tayside.

-1 DIRECTIONS POLICY
+2 DIRECTIONS POLICY